 What affects a hair drug test result?

-Here, we explore hair drug testing in more detail, including how it works and whether there are external factors that could affect the hair drug test result.
+Here, we explore hair drug testing in more detail, including how it works and the external factors that could affect a hair drug test result.

 What is hair drug testing?